 Why do Caucasians have a greater right to Australia than do Asians?

-We were here first?
+Just because we were here first?

 Does that really justify us keeping others out?

-And if 'being here first' brings with it no rights, where do Aborigines stand?
+But then, if 'being here first' brings with it no rights, where do Aborigines stand?

 (Then there are the implications for refugees who would like to come to